Harrogate railway station

 Harrogate railway station serves the town of Harrogate in North Yorkshire, England.
 Located on the Harrogate Line it is 18.25 mi north of Leeds.
 Northern Trains operate the station and provide local passenger train services, with a London North Eastern Railway service to and from London King's Cross running six times per day.

 History

 The station was opened by the North Eastern Railway on 1 August 1862.
 It was designed by the architect Thomas Prosser and was the first building in Harrogate built of brick and had two platforms.
 Before it opened (and the associated approach lines), the town's rail routes had been somewhat fragmented – the York and North Midland Railway branch line from Church Fenton via Tadcaster had a terminus in the town (see below), but the Leeds Northern Railway main line between Leeds and Thirsk bypassed it to the east to avoid costly engineering work to cross the Crimple Valley and the East and West Yorkshire Junction Railway from York terminated at Starbeck.
-Once the individual companies had become part of the NER, the company concentrated all lines at a new single depot.
+Once the individual companies had become part of the NER, the company concentrated all lines at a new through passenger station closer to the town centre.